-Travel with kids for me is not necessarily about giving them a memory or doing it when it is convenient.
+For me, travelling with kids has not been only about giving them a memory or doing it when it’s convenient.
 It’s about giving them an experience.
-After all, experiences are the building blocks that make us who we are whether we remember them all or not.
+After all, experiences are the building blocks that make us who we are, whether we remember them all or not.

 1- Travel Can Help Broaden The Horizons of Your Children.

-One of the many reasons I love to travel is because it teaches me about the different ways that people live and do things.
-For my children this translates to them understanding that there is no one single way or right way to do some things.
+One of the many reasons I love to travel is that it teaches me about the different ways people live and do things.
+For my children, this translates to understanding that there is no single way or right way to do some things.

-Consider the simple act of what to eat for breakfast on a trip to.. um …..
-China?
+Consider the simple act of what to eat for breakfast on a trip to China?

 Food is just one example of how travel can expose your kids to different ways of doing common everyday things.